China balloon: Many questions about suspected spy in the sky

 WASHINGTON (AP) — What in the world is that thing?

-A massive white orb sweeping across U.S. airspace has triggered a diplomatic maelstrom and is blowing up on social media.
+The massive white orb drifting across across U.S. airspace has triggered a diplomatic maelstrom and is blowing up on social media.

-China insists it’s just an errant civilian airship used mainly for meteorological research that went off course due to winds.
-With only limited “self-steering” capabilities.
+China insists the balloon is just an errant civilian airship used mainly for meteorological research that went off course due to winds and has only limited “self-steering” capabilities.

-However, the U.S. says it’s a Chinese spy balloon without a doubt.
-And its presence prompted Secretary of State Antony Blinken to cancel a weekend trip to China that was aimed at dialing down tensions that were already high between the countries.
+The United States says it is a Chinese spy balloon without a doubt.
+Its presence prompted Secretary of State Antony Blinken to cancel a weekend trip to China that was aimed at dialing down tensions that were already high between the countries.

-A look at what’s known about the balloon — and what isn’t.
+A look at what’s known about the balloon crossing the U.S. — and what isn’t.

 IT’S A BIRD, IT’S A PLANE, IT’S A … SPY BALLOON